AkramsBookshelf/GCT-Unity/UnityEssentials/LevelSetup.md

 1. Open **Unity Hub**.

-2. Click **Add Project** → navigate to your local repository folder → select it.
+2. Click **Add Project** → navigate to your local repository folder and then to the inner Unity project folder and select it.
+    - In this case the repository folder should be **ParkGame** and the Unity project folder **ParkGame-Unity**

-3. Once added, click the project to open it in **Unity Editor**.
+4. Once added, click the project to open it in **Unity Editor**.

 #